WizzyBots/DiscTools/docs/Commands.rst

                     assert isinstance(ctx, commands.Context)
                     await ctx.send(firstArg)

-    This is true for the `main` method and other methds such as:
+    This is true for the `main` method and other methods such as:
         * :meth:`disctools.commands.Command.on_error`
         * :meth:`disctools.commands.Command.pre_invoke`
         * :meth:`disctools.commands.Command.post_invoke`

 Hence every DiscTools command will be passed a `parent` argument between `ctx` & `self`, if it (the Command) has a `parent`